 It can take a little bit to build up enough pantry stock to make bulk buying menu planning possible.
 So it can be financially difficult for a bit.
 However, there’s a way to make it a little easier using the Practically Painless Menu Planning system, and creating a master list.

 How does the Master List translate to grocery shopping?
 The same way it does to planning the menu.
 With a Master List of meals, you’ll have a Master List of grocery items.
 Keep your kitchen stocked with your Grocery Master List, and you’ll always be able to make a meal, with minimal stress.

 And that means meal planning on a budget is easy!

-There are actually three Grocery Master Lists you’ll need to create with your Meals Master List: the pantry stock, the freezer stock and the fresh stock lists.
+In the Practically Painless Meal Planning System, we create three master meal lists for each meal of the day, plus one more for snacks.
+Then there are the three Grocery Master Lists you’ll need to create with your Meals Master List: the pantry stock, the freezer stock and the fresh stock lists.

 The Pantry Stock list will include all those items you put in your cupboards, from canned goods to condiments, seasonings to baking supplies.

 The Freezer Stock list includes all those items you put in your freezer — meats, convenience foods, and any “fresh” items that work frozen, such as frozen fruits, vegetables and breads.

 The Fresh Stock list is for those items that need to be refrigerated, and can’t be frozen or are used too frequently to make freezing practical: yogurt, eggs, cheeses, fresh produce, etc.